nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 print(suffix_array)  # [0, 1, 6, 2, 3, 7, 5, 4]
 ```

-Suffix arrays are good for doing exact-string match queries.
-If we wanted to see whether the string `CCB` appears in the dataset, we can do this in `O(log(n))` time by performing binary search on the suffix array.
-This comes from the wonderful property that it is lexigraphically sorted.
+Suffix arrays are useful for efficiently detecting whether a string appears in a dataset.
+If we wanted to see whether the string `CCB` appears in our toy dataset, we can do this in `O(log(n))` time by performing binary search on the suffix array.
+This comes from the wonderful property of being lexigraphically sorted.

 ```python
 def search(text: str, suffix_array: list[int], query: str) -> bool: